Make your home more comfortable in every season.

 This same survey found that for every dollar saved each year on energy bills, home buyers were willing to pay $10-25 more for a given home.
 If you reduced your energy costs by just 10 percent, saving $300 a year, your home value could increase by $3,000 to $7,500.

 As a homeowner, you have many energy-saving options.
 Some energy efficiency upgrades are inexpensive – such as weatherstripping and caulking – and others can require a greater investment.
 Similarly, renewable energy systems can be installed using no money down lease options or purchased using state and federal incentives.
 We can help you make the best smart energy choices for your home with expert advice, rebates and financing.

 How We Can Help

-As a Connecticut homeowner, you can take advantage of a number of energy efficiency and renewable energy programs funded through the Connecticut Energy Efficiency Fund and the Clean Energy Finance and Investment Authority.
+As a Connecticut homeowner, you can take advantage of a number of energy efficiency and renewable energy programs funded through the Connecticut Energy Efficiency Fund and the Connecticut Green Bank.
 You can benefit from rebates, attractive financing options and, on-the-spot improvements and advice through the Home Energy Solutions program.